Kenny2003-08-28/FizzBuzz/README.md

 I am a big human.

-1. Make sure you are logged into GitHub.
+1. Make sure you are logged into GitHubsss.
 You should see a button that says `Fork` in the top-right corner of the page.
 Click this button to create a fork of this repository, which will be your own copy of the codebase to edit as you please.
 In the new page that comes up, confirm that you want to create the fork and your own FizzBuzz repository will be created on GitHub!